Through our interactive benchmarking tool, important facts and figures of our national companies can be analysed and compared.

 Analysis of our products’ sustainability benefits KPI

 To date, there is no industry-wide established system that provides sustainability information about ICT2014 at Deutsche Telekom, we have been using an in-house analysis method to assess the sustainability of our products.
 This includes, for example, examining the safety of the products, or how well they can be recycled.products and services.
 Since

 We inform our customers about how our products are contributing to sustainability.
 The results of our analyses also allow us to position ourselves as a responsible company with respect to the competition.
-In the reporting year, we also included selected products in the analysis along the criteria of the EU taxonomy.
+In the year under review, our analysis included a review of selected products in light of EU Taxonomycriteria.

 Correlation with SDGs

 In the year under review, we reviewed – with support from internal experts – the sustainability benefits of a number of our products in light of the Sustainable Development Goals (SDGs).
 The degree of detail depended on the revenue generated with the product under review.
 If revenues were high, we considered the impact on all SDGs.
 Where revenues were limited, we only took the impact on the most relevant SDG into account.

 Results of the analysis